Matthew-Cacchione/mythicdb/server/README.md

 ### GET /api/users/:id

-Get the user with given id, password is encrypted.
+Get the user with given id.

 Response will be in this structure: